saps2412/SpineNuancesWebsite/content/english/ostapek/smart_structural_design.md

 ostaPek® cages are designed to maximise space for bone graft without compromising mechanical strength.

-This is possible by engineering specific fibre patterns that follow the direction of the longitudinal forces similar to the trabeculae in the adjacent vertebral bodies.
+This is possible by engineering specific fiber patterns that follow the direction of the longitudinal forces similar to the trabeculae in the adjacent vertebral bodies.